 The tradition of care and attention lavished on the car by the original owner has been carried on by the current custodian.
-The car has now covered 172,000 miles (as of 2013).
+The car has now covered 172,000 miles.
 It has towed a small caravan from Melbourne to Perth for the National Rove in 2004.
 However it is still essentially entirely original, so that it gives one a very good idea of what these cars were like in the 1960s.
 It still has its original baked enamel paintwork (Zircon Blue), together with its original Connolly leather trim and Wilton carpets.

 This 2000TC bears few marks of its 44 years and 172,000 miles.
 It still offers safe, reliable and comfortable travel.
 There is every indication that it will continue to do so for many years to come.